osynge/converge/README.md

 # Converge

 Layered configuration system for Rust applications using little code.
+By only converging configuration, flexibility of the configuration source and how it converges is under control of the user.

 ## Introduction